Compliance and Guidance

 [Guides, Policies and Model documents - These are not intended to portray any technical or legal opinion and the ABI provides these in a spirit of helpfulness without liability].

 - ABI Model Terms of Business - Article 28.3 GDPR ready

 - ABI Model Data Protection Policy

 General Data Protection Regulation

-Information Commissioner’s Guide - "What responsibilities does a controller have when choosing a processor?
-You have a responsibility to check that your processor is competent to process the personal data in accordance with all the requirements of the GDPR.
-Your assessment should take into account the nature of the processing and the risks to the data subjects.
-This is because Article 28.1 says that you must only use a processor that can provide 'sufficient guarantees' in terms of its resources and expertise, to implement technical and organisational measures to comply with the GDPR and protect the rights of data subjects.”
+First, the General Data Protection Regulation 2016 and its application into UK law in The Data Protection Act 2018 imposes a number of obligations on data controllers and processors, roles clearly identified in the relationship between a consumer of investigative services and the chosen agent.
+Among the responsibilities is the requirement to check that the processor is competent to process the personal data in accordance with all the requirements of the GDPR.
+The assessment should take into account the nature of the processing and the risks to the data subjects.
+This is because Article 28.1 says that the controller must only use a processor that can provide 'sufficient guarantees' in terms of its resources and expertise, to implement technical and organisational measures to comply with the GDPR and protect the rights of data subjects.